Heritage Middle Student Handbook

 Middle School Consequences

-Middle school consequences could include parent conference, detention, or ISS depending on the severity of the conduct.
+Middle school consequences could include parent conference, ISS, or detention.

 *Students arriving at school in excessive violation of dress code policy may receive automatic ISS for insubordination.